Non-separable Models with High-dimensional Data: Estimation

 \subsubsection{Penalized Local LS and MLE}

 Recall $\nu _{t}(x)=\mathbb{E}(Y|X=x,T=t)$ and $\phi _{t,u}(x)=\mathbb{E} (Y_{u}|X=x,T=t)$ where $Y_{u}=1\{Y\leq u\}$.
-We approximate $\nu _{t}(x)$ and $\phi _{t,u}(x)$ by $b(x)^{\prime }\gamma _{t}$ and $\Lambda (b(x)^{\prime }\theta _{t,u})$, respectively, where $\Lambda (\cdot )$ is the logistic CDF and $b(X)$ is a $p\times 1$ vector of basis functions with potentially large $p$.
+We approximate $\nu _{t}(x)$ and $\phi _{t,u}(x)$ by $b(x)^{\prime }\gamma_{t}$ and $\Lambda (b(x)^{\prime }\theta_{t,u})$, respectively, where $\Lambda (\cdot )$ is the logistic CDF and $b(X)$ is a $p\times 1$ vector of basis functions with potentially large $p$.
 In the case of high-dimensional covariates, $b(X)$ is just $X$, while in the case of nonparametric sieve estimation, $b(X)$ is a series of bases of $X$.
 The approximation errors for $\nu _{t}(x)$ and $\phi _{t,u}(x)$ are given by $r_{t}^{\nu }(x)=\nu _{t}(x)-b(x)^{\prime }\gamma _{t}$ and $r_{t,u}^{\phi }(x)=\phi _{t,u}(x)-\Lambda (b(x)^{\prime }\theta _{t,u}),$ respectively.

 Note that we only approximate $\nu_t(x)$ and $\phi_{t,u}(x)$ by a linear regression and a logistic regression, respectively, with the approximation errors satisfying Assumption \ref{ass:approx} below.
-However, we do not necessarily require $\nu_t(x)$ and $\Lambda^{-1}(\phi_{t,u}(x))$ to be linear in $x$.
-Assumption \ref{ass:approx} below will put a sparsity structure on $\nu_t(x)$ and $\phi_{t,u}(x)$ so that the number of effective covariates that can affect them is much smaller than $p$.
-If the effective covariates are all discrete, then we can saturate the regressions so that there is no approximate error.
+Assumption \ref{ass:approx} below puts a sparsity structure on $\nu_t(x)$ and $\phi_{t,u}(x)$ so that the number of effective covariates that can affect them is much smaller than $p$.
+If the effective covariates are a few discrete variables that have a few categories, then we can saturate the regressions by low-dimensional dummy variables so that there is no approximate error.
 If some of the effective covariates are continuous, then we can include sieve bases in the linear regression so that the approximation error can still satisfy Assumption \ref{ass:approx}.
-Last, the coefficients $\gamma_t$ and $\theta_{t,u}$ are both functional parameters that can vary with their indices.
+One possible scenario that the approximate sparsity condition may fail is when there are a substantial amount of discrete variables that are all on the same footing (e.g., job occupation dummies).
+In this case, it is hard to define a sparse approximation.\footnote{We thank the Associate Editor for this point.} Last, the coefficients $\gamma_t$ and $\theta_{t,u}$ are both functional parameters that can vary with their indexes.
 This provides additional flexibility of our setup against misspecification.

 We estimate $\nu _{t}(x)$ and $\phi _{t,u}(x)$ by $\widehat{\nu } _{t}(x)=b(x)^{\prime }\hat{\gamma}_{t}$ and $\widehat{\phi } _{t,u}(x)=\Lambda (b(x)^{\prime }\hat{\theta}_{t,u})$, respectively, where